fzaiter/Mickey/README.md

 # Mickey
-Simple Windows application designed to prevent computer sleep and maintain active status in social apps.
+Simple Windows application written in Java, designed to prevent computer hibernation and maintain active status in social applications.